15 OF THE BEST LUXURY ACTIVITIES IN SCOTLAND

 The majesty and magic of Scotland can only be understood by experiencing it first hand.
 Scotland is a special place that is held in the heart of it’s many visitors.
 Steeped in history, legend and drama, the landscape has seen it all.
 If hills, lochs and moorland could talk, they would have many a story to tell.
 Battles have been fought, lost and won; blood spilt over the heather, land and animals changed hands and the people of Scotland are fiercely patriotic.
 A country with wilderness, beauty and extreme weather as well as the international cities of Glasgow and Edinburgh.

 We have picked 15 of the best luxury activities to do in Scotland and this is only the tip of the iceberg.
+If you would like to enjoy a particular experience in Scotland or to find out about any of these unique experiences please email Jonathan on email@example.com or call + 44 (0) 1835 824642.

 These wonderful gardens are some of the finest gardens in Europe.
 They have all the characteristics of a courtly, 17th Century Scottish Renaissance garden.
 John Drummond, the 2nd Earl of Perth, is said to have transformed Drummond Castle and Gardens between 1630-1636 and then towards the end of the 17th Century, the 4th Earl planned and began four row of trees from the castle to Perth, which is 20 miles away.
 There are magnificent formal gardens to enjoy as well as the kitchen garden and glasshouses.
 To find out more you can visit Drummond Castle Gardens.

-The stunning back drop of the picturesque, rolling hills of Perthshire combined with top quality theatre productions makes enjoying a play here a completely unique experience.
-There is always an exciting and full programme of musicals and plays on offer and to top it all off, you can have dinner in the restaurant, which during the summer months, is themed to the various shows.
+The stunning back drop of the picturesque, rolling hills of Perthshire combined with top quality theater productions makes enjoying a play here a completely unique experience.
+There is always an exciting and full program of musicals and plays on offer and to top it all off, you can have dinner in the restaurant, which during the summer months, is themed to the various shows.
 A visit to The Pitlochry Festival Theatre is not to be missed.

 The west coast of Scotland has some of the most dramatic and stunning coastal scenery in the whole country.
 A helicopter ride along the coast is a breath taking experience looking over to the islands with white sandy beaches, trying to spot dolphins and basking sharks playing in the waves.
-You can see the coloured houses of Tobermory on the island of Mull and look down on Iona Abbey, built by St Columba in the sixth century and the burial site of the early Scottish kings.
+You can see the colored houses of Tobermory on the island of Mull and look down on Iona Abbey, built by St Columba in the sixth century and the burial site of the early Scottish kings.
 PDG Helicopters can give you a wonderful tour of this historic area of Scotland.

 The Balmoral Hotel has three delightful suites, Balmoral, Glamis and Scone & Crombie.
 With wonderful views over Edinburgh Castle and the city of Edinburgh, these suites offer supreme luxury and in the Balmoral Suite, you will even have your own dining room for 6.
 A perfect place to unwind and relax after a day of exploring the capital city or to entertain friends with delicious food and wine.
 The service is fabulous and it is a great Scottish experience staying at the Balmoral.
 Visit the Balmoral Hotel to find out more.